DenisLavrenyuk/HillelTest/test.md

 test
-new info 2 windows test
+new info 3 mac test